 - There is a product backlog, but for the product and not for the team

 - There is only one Definition of Done for all the teams

 - All teams are in a common sprint to deliver a common shippable product

 Each sprint starts with Sprint Planning1 wherein team members along with the product owner divides their product backlog items.
 This is followed by Sprint Planning2 wherein the team discusses their strategies for feature development.
 Each self-managing team develops the features that they selected and coordinates with other teams for integrating their potentially shippable product increment altogether.

-Once there is an increment by teams, a shared session amongst the teams happen where teams and customers explore what is done and discuss the next increment to develop.
+Once there is an increment by teams, a shared session amongst the teams happens where teams and customers explore what is done and discuss the next increment to develop.
 This session is called the Sprint Review.
-After this, each team retrospects its product increment, followed by an overall retrospection session where teams, scrum master, product owners, and managers determine any impediments that affect the delivery of the product.
+After this, each team retrospects its product increment, followed by an overall retrospection session where teams, scrum masters, product owners, and managers determine any impediments that affect the delivery of the product.

 Depending upon how large the team is, there are two LeSS frameworks available for adoption:

 - LeSS: Up to eight teams (of eight members each)